 - Mockup graphic (timeline)

 Note that the background graphic has already been added to the slide.

 Rapid prototyping is building a rough version of a slide or interaction complete with narration and animations.
 Instead of storyboarding what you’re planning to do, you build a quick version of the slide and present it to the reviewers for their feedback.
-This can either be done in an eLearning authoring tool, in UX prototyping software, or even in Photoshop.
+This can either be done with an eLearning authoring tool, with any UX prototyping software, or even in Photoshop.

-The example below shows a prototype built in an authoring tool.
+The example below shows a prototype built with an authoring tool.

 When might you choose to prototype?
-When it’s crucial that your reviewers experience the proposed look and feel of the course.
-For instance, if you’re building a large course for a new client, it’s a good idea early in the process to actually build a few slides and interactions, so the client can experience your vision of what the course will look and feel like.
+When it’s crucial that your reviewers’ experience, the proposed look, and feel of the course.
+For instance, if you’re building a large course for a new customer, it’s a good idea early in the process to actually build a few slides and interactions, so the customer can experience your vision of what the course will look and feel like.